Six Five-Week-Old Puppies Were Stolen from the Humane Rescue Alliance - Washingtonian

 Despite her rough pregnancy, Godiva gave birth to her litter of seven in early August.
 She was then transferred with the puppies to a foster home “where they could spend their critical growth period together in a more ideal environment than the shelter,” said HRA in the press release.

 But things took a turn for the worse.
-A few weeks later, HRA received a call about a dog tied to a pole—it was Godiva, and she was without her puppies.
-This past weekend, humane law enforcement officers executed a search and seizure warrant at the house where the puppies were suspected to be—but they only found one of the seven dogs.
+A few weeks later, HRA received a call about a dog tied to a pole in Northeast DC—it was Godiva, and she was without her puppies.
+This past weekend, humane law enforcement officers executed a search and seizure warrant at the house (also in Northeast DC) where the puppies were suspected to be—but they only found one of the seven dogs.

 “We’ve never had a situation like this occur before,” Schindler says.
 “We’ve had this foster program for more than a decade and foster thousands of animals per year into homes.
 That’s really what helps our life saving work, and we’ve never come across this situation.
 This is incredibly unique.”